Integrations

 File import

 Agents can import audio and video files for processing.
 The MimicScribe app must be running — the MCP server queues the request, and the app picks it up.
-The import_audio_file tool accepts an optional mode parameter:
+Three tools cover three distinct use cases:

 - Call